2019 Premier Volleyball League Open Conference

-The 2019 Premier Volleyball League Open Conference is the eight conference of the Premier Volleyball League (35th conference of the former Shakey's V-League).
+The 2019 Premier Volleyball League Open Conference was the eighth conference of the Premier Volleyball League and the second conference of the 2019 season.
 The conference started on August 11, 2019 and ended on November 9, 2019 at the Filoil Flying V Centre, San Juan, Metro Manila, Philippines.
 Philippine Air Force Women's Volleyball Team returned in action and two new teams joined the conference named Chef's Classics Lady Red Spikers and Choco Mucho Flying Titans (second team of Rebisco).

 Teams will play a double-round robin elimination round to determine the final four teams that will advance to the semifinals.

+This conference also ran simultaneously with the 2019 Collegiate Conference.